Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max responds with what does that story have to do with.

+Spike: you can tell him Airiona

 Spike tells Max it is because you have been lied to this entire time.
 Well remember the limiters we learned about.
 That head/neck band you are wearing it is not a keepsake it's a restraint.
+Take it off and I'll free everyone

-Spike: Just like they are afraid of us citizens they fear your power as well Max
+Airiona: They fear citizens but they fear your power even more Max

 Max take his head off his head/neck band.
 Tomasina tells Max not to take it off

-Spike: You see you are not only a cybervator and not just a xybrid either but rather a berserker.
+Airiona: You see you are not only a cybervator and not just a xybrid either but rather a berserker.
 The most dangerous kind of cybervator.

-Spike: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.
+Airiona: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.

-Max: Noo no no I don't believe you no I refuse to believe you
+Max: Are you saying?
+Noo no no I don't believe you no I refuse to believe you

-Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they are killed. this is a secret known only by the highest ranked cybervators
+Airiona/Spike: Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they're killed. this is a secret known only by the highest ranked cybervators

+Airiona: This is the world Spije and I are fighting to fix.
+We need your help to do.
+You're the only one who can.
+Once this is all over will free every not just the Cybervators.
+I promise.

-Spike wispers: You see it wasn't just any cyber.beast that killed your parents it was you.
+Spike wispers: I'll take it from here Airiona You see it wasn't just any cyber.beast that killed your parents it was you.

 	That's right.
 Max you killed your father